-4.3 Traceability and Chain of Custody
+4.3.
+Traceability and Chain of Custody

-Traceability of waste and residues starts at the point where the waste or residue occurs or is generated (i.e. the point of origin) and covers the entire downstream supply chain.
-Traceability is achieved by applying an appropriate chain of custody method (e.g. mass balance or segregation) as well as
+Traceability of waste and residues starts at the economic operator, at which the waste or residue occurs or is generated (i.e. the point of origin) and covers the entire downstream supply chain.
+Traceability is achieved by applying an appropriate chain of custody method (e.g. mass balance or segregation) as well as relevant documentation.
+This includes self-declarations and Sustainability Declarations, assuring that all relevant information, such as the country of origin (i.e. the country where the waste/residue was generated), the type of (raw) material, the scope of certification of the raw material, the amount and the respective GHG emissions of a material can be clearly identified on each level of the supply chain.
+Also, waste and residue materials must be registered into the Union Database at the point of origin.